 Can I copy a workout?

-Currently, you can clone a workout and move it to another date on the web-version only at vdoto2.com.
-Roll your cursor over the workout on the monthly view of the calendar then click the “clone” icon (overlapping squares) at the bottom left of the workout.
+You can clone a workout and move it to another date on the web-version only at vdoto2.com.
+Hover your cursor over the workout on the monthly view of the calendar then click the “clone” icon (overlapping squares) at the bottom left of the workout.
 Any changes on the web-version of your calendar will sync to the mobile app.

 Can I print my calendar?